-If you're preparing to enter the business world the short answer is "definitely YES!"
-An MBA will offer you a wealth of advantages, especially when it is a top business school with a very good reputation.
-Getting a higher salary after graduation, landing a top management position or even becoming your own boss are just a few of the advantages!
+Deciding to study an MBA (Master of Business Administration) is a big decision to take for aspiring global managers.
+Is choosing an MBA at a business school abroad worth the time and financial investment as well as the demanding entry requirements?
+If you're preparing to enter the competitive business world of today, we believe it is.
+An MBA will offer you a wealth of advantages, especially when it's offered by a top business school with a very good reputation.
+Getting a higher salary after graduation, landing a top management position or even becoming your own boss are just a few of the extra advantages.

+Need to know more?
 Here are the top 7 reasons for which it is worth to start studying a Master in Business Administration:

-3. Get free access to a large business network
+2. Get free access to a large business network

 As an MBA student, you have great networking opportunities.
 Youll get to know and interact in a context that accentuates your business management capabilities with colleagues, professors and teaching staff (usually former or current potent business people, with great management experience).

 Furthermore, if you are not doing a part-time MBA next to your job or within your company, you have good chances to meet potential employers through the various internships that are part of most MBA programmes.

 Last but not least, you gain access to the extensive alumni network of that particular MBA programme.
 Your connections will give you a great overview of the business world, and a deep understanding of the slightest changes in the business environment.
 You can reflect on some big business issues, make connections between various global events and world affairs.

 Check some of the most popular countries where you study an English-taught MBA: